110 Interesting Topics to Talk About With Adults & Kids

 - If you could add one thing to your room, what would it be?

-This helps kids open up and have a real discussion around what they are afraid of.
+This helps kids open up and have a real discussion about what they are afraid of.

 - Do you ever have nightmares?
 Why do they scare you?